Hey creative business owners, we wanted to share with you what we found out about posting your products during the lockdown!

-It’s advisable to limit the contact you have with the Post Office and stay home as much as possible.
-Many of our stallholders have been asking how to minimise trips to the post office with products, especially in light of recent Royal Mail changes.
+Many of our stallholders have been asking how they can minimise trips to the post office with products, especially in light of recent Royal Mail changes.
 We’ve put together some ideas for your postage and keeping sales flowing online.

 Royal Mail Changes